Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 - Needs to be attached to goggles

-The audio quality is clear and powerful enough, both for listening to music and audio books.
-This is greatly helped by the FitGoo gel, which helps isolate the audio.
+The audio quality is clear and powerful enough to listen to music and audio books.
+This is greatly helped by the FitGoo gel, which helps isolate the audio to produce its full range.

 This is a similar package to alternatives but costs less money while staying reliable.
-The MP3 has a 10-hour battery life which is more than competition.
+The MP3 has a 10-hour battery life which is more than the competition.
+It supports various music files, so you can create an extensive workout playlist.

-In the package you also get Swimbuds Flip waterproof headphones.
-They are proven to perform well in water, and together with FitGoo gel and 10 different eartips, you’ll easily find the right fit.
+In the package, you also get Swimbuds Flip waterproof headphones.
+They are proven to perform well in water, and together with FitGoo gel and 10 different sizes of eartips, you’ll easily find the right fit.

 You can strap it to the back of your head, onto your goggles.
 Or use the long cord to use it outside water.
-It gives you plenty of flexiblity.
-Use it during a swimming workout, or on your way home.
+It gives you plenty of flexibility to find your perfect length.
+Use it during a swimming workout or on your way home.

 Fantastic earphones for swimming shaped like a headband with plenty of earplugs.